kemuller/Dissertation-Chapter-1/README.md

 ##### standards
 Flow cytometry measurements for E. meliloti standards measured alongside samples in phbdata.
-Columns are the same except where indicated.
+Columns are the same as phbdata except where indicated.
 	sampleID
 	file
 	FL1geomean